Architecture of Valencia, Spain

 Architecture of Valencia: In Review

 Modern Valencia is a dynamic city, filled with many different contrasts.
 On one hand, it’s a timeless and historic city, filled with exquisite architecture from the Gothic, Renaissance, and Baroque Ages.
 On the other hand, Valencia is an innovative and modern city, filled with some of the greatest examples of contemporary architecture in Spain.
 It seems as if the city has something for every architecture lover.
-Although it’s not as visited as nearby Barcelona or Madrid, Valencia still should be considered one of the premier Spanish cities for architecture, and its certainly worth a visit on anyone grand tour of European Architecture.
+Although it’s not as visited as nearby Barcelona or Madrid, Valencia still should be considered one of the premier Spanish cities for architecture, and it’s certainly worth a stop while in Spain.

 • About the Author